quantiota/AI-Agent-Lab/docs/tasks/ml-internship/1-getting-started.md

 - **Grafana**: For data visualization (integrated via database links).
 - **GPT-3.5**: Language model for querying and interfacing with the AI Agent Lab.

+### Final Note

+We’re excited to see your contributions to the **AI Agent Lab** project!
+Your role in utilizing SQL-based technical analysis will be instrumental in making the lab more flexible and robust.
+Should you have any questions or need further clarification, feel free to reach out to the team.